 This place is a little paradise located at the base of a canyon in the state of Hidalgo, Mexico.
 Hidalgo is known for the natural thermal springs that emerge all around the state.
 Grutas de Tolantongo is one of the birthplaces of these water springs.

-If all this doesn’t sound incredible enough, you need to know that the water is actually warm!
-So you can spend a long time in the grutas without getting cold.
+If this doesn’t sound incredible enough, you need to know that the water is actually warm!
+You can spend a long time in las grutas without getting cold.
 This makes Tolantongo the perfect place to visit all year round.